Kotlin/dokka/README.md

             // Allows to customize documentation generation options on a per-package basis
             // Repeat for multiple packageOptions
             perPackageOption {
-                prefix = "kotlin" // will match kotlin and all sub-packages of it
+                prefix.set("kotlin") // will match kotlin and all sub-packages of it
-                // All options are optional, default values are below: skipDeprecated = false
+                // All options are optional, default values are below: skipDeprecated.set(false)
-                reportUndocumented = true // Emit warnings about not documented members includeNonPublic = false
+                reportUndocumented.set(true) // Emit warnings about not documented members includeNonPublic.set(false)
             }
             // Suppress a package
             perPackageOption {
-                prefix = "kotlin.internal" // will match kotlin.internal and all sub-packages of it
+                prefix.set("kotlin.internal") // will match kotlin.internal and all sub-packages of it suppress.set(true)
-                suppress = true
             }
         }
     }